-Mr. Delpriore: All those houses in that subdivision are built [with devices] with filters which clean those particulates as they come in.
+Mr. Delpriore: All those houses in that subdivision are built [?] which have filters which clean those particulates as they come in.

-Ms. deForet: The filters down by our heater, the filters I change out?
+Ms. deForet: The filters up, or down by our heater, the filters I change out?

-Mr. Delpriore: No. You should have a box in the basement that has a filter in it that actually takes in outdoor air . . .
+Mr. Delpriore: No. You should have a box unit in the basement that has a filter in it that actually takes in outdoor air . . .

-Ms. deForet: That's the filter that I change . . .
+Ms. deForet: That's the filter I change . . .